 Recognizing that unresolved complaints pose a threat to consumer confidence and the climate of the American marketplace, the Better Business Bureau (BBB) has dedicated itself to playing a leadership role in the resolution of consumer-business disputes.

 According to various national polls, the BBB is the most recognized and most used third-party complaint handling mechanism in the United States.
-A 1996 Gallup study showed 98 percent of the consuming public knows of the Better Business Bureau.

 The BBB believes consumers and businesses alike are best served if they can resolve their disputes independently.
 However, if the matter is not resolved, the BBB will attempt to bring about a resolution by facilitating two-way communication between the parties through mediation.